mdbloice/Patch-Augmentation/README.md

 # Patch Augmentation
 *Patch Augmentation* is an novel image augmentation technique designed to improve model generalisation and mitigate against adversarial attacks.

-For details, see the following paper: **Patch augmentation: Towards efficient decision boundaries for neural networks**, *arXiv:1911.07922*, Nov.
+For details, see the following pre-print: **Patch augmentation: Towards efficient decision boundaries for neural networks**, *arXiv:1911.07922*, Nov.
 2019, <https://arxiv.org/abs/1911.07922>

 ## How it works